DyversHands/www.DyversHands.com/_pages/courtlyshadows.md

 ## Tableau _Storyset 📖 Booklets_

-_**Tableau**_ _Storyset 📖 Booklets_ ​supplement _**Tableau**_ stories with additional rules and story elements, but you'll need to already own a _Tableau Playset_ or the _Tableau Core Rules_ to play. _Storysets 📖_​ also are easy to incorporate into most _[Belonging Outside Belonging](https://itch.io/physical-games/tag-belonging-outside-belonging)​_ style storygames, and are adaptable for use with many other styles of tabletop role-playing games.​​
+_**Tableau**_ _Storyset 📖 Booklets_ ​supplement _**Tableau**_ stories with additional rules and story _Elements_, but you'll need to already own a _Tableau Playset_ or the _Tableau Core Rules_ to play. _Storysets 📖_​ also are easy to incorporate into most _[Belonging Outside Belonging](https://itch.io/physical-games/tag-belonging-outside-belonging)​_ style storygames, and are adaptable for use with many other styles of tabletop role-playing games.​​

-_Storysets 📖_​ lack the full flexibility of full Tableau card-based Playset 🎞.
-Instead, they are designed for a similar style of play using a small, card-sized Booklets easily printed on US Letter 8½”x11" paper.
-To use _Storysets 📖_​, just unfold the _Booklet_ to a particular _Story 📖 Element_ page and have a storyteller _Take Up 🫰_ the _Booklet_ to control that _Element_ just like a card with _Story 📖 Element_.
+_Storysets 📖_​ lack the full flexibility of full _**Tableau**_ card-based _Playset 🎞_.
+Instead, they are designed for a similar style of play using a small, card-sized _Booklets_ easily printed on _US Letter 8½''x11''_ paper.
+To use a _Storysets 📖_​, just unfold the _Booklet_ to a particular _Story 📖 Element_ page and have a storyteller _Take Up 🫰_ that _Booklet_ to control that _Element_ just like they would a card with a _Story 📖 Element_.

-Assembly: Print booklet, single-sided.
+**Assembly**: Print booklet, single-sided.
 Fold long way (11'') with text out, then unfold.
 Fold short way (8-½'') with text out, then unfold.
 Fold short sides ¼ and ¾ inward with text in.
 Cut center guide, stopping at the ¼ & ¾ folds—don’t cut to page‘s end.
 Refold as per image.
 Ensure cover is on front.
 Tighten creases.

 ## Available from…